thesysdev/examples/template-js/README.md

-# Crayon Template Example (TypeScript)
+# Crayon Template Example (JavaScript)

-This is a TypeScript template demonstrating how to use the Crayon repository with Next.js.
+This is a JavaScript template demonstrating how to use the Crayon repository with Next.js.

 ## Prerequisites